-Table \ref{tab:9} shows the RMSE of different nodes in the WSN as shown in Fig. \ref{fig:1}.
-By analyzing Table \ref{tab:9}, it can be concluded that the more neighbors a node have, the more accurate its estimation is.
-Note that the more neighbors a node have, the larger its degree value and the more observation sub-models the MFDKF needs to fuse.
-That is, the more neighbors there are, the larger $L_n$ is, and the greater the computational complexity of the MFDKF.
+Table \ref{tab:9} presents the RMSE and simulation time of different nodes in the WSN (depicted in Fig. \ref{mao3}).
+Analysis of Table \ref{tab:9} reveals a positive correlation between the number of neighbors a node has and the accuracy of its estimation.
+As the number of neighbors increases, the MFDKF needs to fuse more measurement sub-models, resulting in an increased computational complexity.

-At the end of this section, we compare the performance of MFDKF with different values of parameter $\kappa$.
-The observation noises are set as an alpha-stable noise denoted by (\ref{alpha noise}).
-And the results of EM algorithms with different $\kappa$ for noise approximation are shown in Table \ref{noise approximation}.

-As shown in Table \ref{tab:5}, increasing $\kappa$ improves the performance of MFDKF.
-It is due to the increasing $\kappa$ improved the noise estimation from the EM algorithm.
-In other words, the increasing $\kappa$ enables the fusion observation model to be approximated more precisely by observation sub-models.
-However, the performance of the proposed MFDKF cannot be improved indefinitely by increasing the parameter $\kappa$.
-As $\kappa$ increases, the performance of the MFDKF improves less and less, and the algorithm fails to converge when $\kappa=6$.
-Because, with the increase of $\kappa$, the estimation of noise by the EM algorithm approaches its limit, i.e., the approximation of the fusion observation model tends to its limit.

-As shown in Table \ref{tab:5}, the value of $L_n$ increases exponentially with the increase of $\kappa$, which means the computation complexity increases exponentially.
-If a particularly high estimation accuracy is not required, ${\kappa}=2$ is the best choice.
-Therefore, in the following simulations, we only consider ${\kappa}=2$ for the MFDKF and its derived algorithms.